-The purpose of this handbook is to provide a starting point for our collaborative work this year.
-The information included provides some basic "nuts and bolts" of how our school will operate as well as some general expectations and procedures of which a common understanding will be of benefit.
+This handbook provides a starting point for our collaborative work this year as it provides important information about school operations and expectations.
 Should you have any questions, thoughts, concerns, or ideas related to the content of this handbook or any matters pertaining to the work of our school community, please contact me any time.

 I look forward to working together to make the coming school year a joy-filled and especially successful experience for all!